symfony/symfony-docs/components/validator/introduction.rst

     $validator = Validation::createValidator();

-The created validator can be used to validate strings, array, numbers, but it can't validate classes.
-To be able to do that, you have to configure the ``Validator`` class.
+The created validator can be used to validate strings, arrays, numbers, but it can't validate classes.
+In order to achieve that, you have to configure the ``Validator`` class.
 To do that, you can use the :class:`Symfony\\Component\\Validator\\ValidatorBuilder`.
 This class can be retrieved by using the :method:`Validation::createValidatorBuilder() <Symfony\\Component\\Validator\\Validation::createValidatorBuilder>`